Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_09.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="9.3"}}

 Now run the app.
-Whoa, all parties are back!
+Whoa, we've just made all the parties back with a simple trick!

 As it's mentioned earlier, it'd be nice for the app to implement a simple security and show parties based on who owns them.
 Let's do it.